codeship/screencast-storyboards/rails/github/heroku/blogpost.md

 ![Build Deployment Complete](screenshots/build-deployment-complete.png)

 When you open the URL of your Heroku app now, your deployed application appears.
+You can find mine on [codefish-rails.herokuapp.com][http://codefish-rails.herokuapp.com].

 ![Deployed Application](screenshots/deployed-application.png)

-If you need help with setting up your own application, please use the support link in the top-right corner or tweet us at codeship!
+If you need help with setting up your own application, please use the support link in the top-right corner or please tweet us [@codeship](http://www.twitter.com/codeship)!

 ![Build Deployment Complete](screenshots/build-deployment-complete.png)